 Sigal thinks that there might be another way — and now as an educational consultant (she launched a startup called Stizzil to help kids with tutoring, test prep, self-esteem, and more), she’s been on the frontlines with bully teachers.
 One of her female students wrote about being bullied by her second grade teacher who made her “a pariah;” the negative effects lasted through middle school.
 Sigal accompanied a male student’s immigrant parent on a visit to a school counselor.
 “The [counselor] puts her head down on her desk and says to me [in front of the child’s parent], ‘I have no idea why you’re wasting your time, he’s another dumb [racial slur].’”
 Sigal says.

 In the face of such blatant bullying, Sigal offers this advice: “First thing you have to do is document, document, document.”
 Write down the date, the time, and exactly what happened.
 Despite the obvious pain you’re feeling as a parent, Sigal says, it’s crucial to be as reasonable and objective as possible.
+To help give context to what you document, it’s a good idea to look up the laws and policies related to bullying in your state.
+In California, for example, two key elements of the antibullying laws and policies are the purpose and scope of the bullying.
+Understanding what violates the law can help parents as they document what they see and hear.

 If the situation isn’t too egregious, meet with the teacher to see if you can find a resolution.
 If that doesn’t work, Sigal recommends learning what you can from everyone at school — your child, other kids, parents in the class.
 Volunteer at school, drive the carpool, keep your ear to the ground, all the while documenting everything you learn.
 During this fact-finding period, Sigal says to start building a support network of parents — after all, one parent’s complaints can easily be waved off, while a group of concerned parents has more chance of being heard.